Disaster Preparedness for Children

 by Nikki Willhite

-- Children are comforted by items from home.
-If you have to leave the house, be sure and take a few dolls, teddy bears, toys or games that are meaningful to them with you.
+Children are comforted by items from home.
+If you have to leave the house, be sure and take a few dolls, teddy bears, toys and games with you.

-- Young children and older people are more susceptible to germs.
-Be sure and have an adequate supply of bacterial soaps, handiwipes and other products ad well as all the medications they require.
+Young children and older people are more susceptible to germs.
+Be sure and have an adequate supply of bacterial soaps to remove germs from your hands.
+Also bring any needed medications.

-- As with all people who are upset, keep them calm.
+As with all people who are upset, keep your children calm.
 Let them know in a general way what has happened, what your family will be doing, and what is expected of them.
-If there are future potential dangers, make them aware of them and what to do.
-Be sure that they can see and "end point" to the situation.
+If there are future potential dangers, make them aware of them.

-- Keep an emergency supply of diapers for children newly potty trained, as when they become upset they may temporarily need to revert to their diapers.
+Keep an emergency supply of diapers for children newly potty trained.
+They may temporarily need to revert to their diapers.

-- In order to stay healthy, you must keep your inner core warm.
+In order to stay healthy, you must keep your inner core warm.
 It is a good idea to always carry warm clothing in your car.
-You can pick up inexpensive winter clothing at thrift stores.
+You can pick up inexpensive winter clothing for bug out bagsat thrift stores.

-- A "safe room" in your home will protect your family from many pollutants in the air.
-Have one room that you can seal off with duct tape and blankets.
+A safe room in your home will protect your family from many pollutants in the air.
+Choose one room that you can seal off with duct tape and blankets.

-If children know in advance that your family is prepared to face emergency situations, they will remain calmer and be more prepared and know what to expect when facing unexpected and unpleasant situations.
+If children know in advance that your family is prepared to face emergency situations, they will remain calmer.
+They will be more prepared to face unexpected and unpleasant situations.